benckx/liquibase-jooq-codegen-example/README.md

 }
 ```

-When ran, it should print the following (and increase it by +1 every time it's ran):
+When running the above, it should print the following (which increases by +1 every time):

 ```
 entries: 1